drufat/licpy/doc/index.rst

     tex = runlic(vx, vy, L)
     grey_save(dest, tex)

-The :py:func:`runclic` function does most of the heavy-lifting.
+The :py:func:`runlic` function does most of the heavy-lifting.
 It takes as arguments the x- and y-component of the velocity at each pixel position, and the lenght L of the stream along with to convolute, and the result is returned as a grey-scale texture, which can then be saved into an image file using the :py:func:`grey_save` function.

 References
 ------------